cvl-luong/iui-project/hard-coded.md

 Imagine you come home from a long day of work and you need to prepare dinner this Thursday evening.
-You have been using this app for a while now, so this application is aware of your user habits, such as preferences depending on the day of the week, or dietary preferences.
+You have been using this app for a while now, so this application is aware of your user habits, such as preferences depending on the day of the week, or dietary preferences, or portion sizes.
 You are going to use this application to decide what to have for dinner.

 Here are the steps you need to follow:
 1. On the first page, select "Test Application Without AI"